pachyderm/pachyderm/doc/docs/master/reference/pachctl/pachctl_list_job.md

 ### Options

 ```
-      --expand              Show one line for each sub-job and include more columns
+  -x, --expand              Show one line for each sub-job and include more columns
       --full-timestamps     Return absolute timestamps (as opposed to the default, relative timestamps).
   -h, --help                help for job
       --history string      Return jobs from historical versions of pipelines. (default "none")